ValkyrienSkies/Valkyrien-Skies-Krunch-Physics-API/README.md

-# Valkyrien-Skies-Kronch-Physics-API
+# Valkyrien-Skies-Krunch-Physics-API
-Implementation of Valkyrien-Skies-Physics-API using Kronch
+Implementation of Valkyrien-Skies-Physics-API using Krunch